tmedwards/sugarcube-2/docs/api/api-engine.md

 <span id="engine-api-method-isplaying"></span>
 ### `Engine.isPlaying()` → *boolean*

-Returns whether the engine is processing a turn—i.e. passage navigation has been triggered.
+Returns whether the engine is processing a turn—i.e., passage navigation has been triggered.

 #### Since: